Residential Lease Agreement Template, Free Download 2026

 What is a residential lease agreement and what does it cover?

 A residential lease agreement is a legally binding contract between a landlord (property owner or management company) and one or more tenants that establishes the terms and conditions for renting a residential property such as a house, apartment, condominium, or townhome.
 The agreement covers the fundamental terms of the tenancy including the rental amount and payment schedule, the lease duration (fixed-term or month-to-month), the security deposit amount and conditions for its return, maintenance responsibilities for both parties, property rules and restrictions, the circumstances under which the landlord may enter the premises, and the remedies available to each party in the event of a breach.
 A well-drafted lease protects both parties: it gives the landlord legal grounds to collect rent, enforce property rules, and pursue eviction for violations, while giving the tenant security of tenure, clear expectations about costs and rules, and legal protections against arbitrary rent increases, unlawful entry, or retaliatory actions during the lease term.
+For landlords managing multiple properties or dealing with complex tenant situations, our lease drafting service creates state-compliant agreements customized to your specific rental properties.

 What is the difference between a lease and a rental agreement?